gracebw7/307-group-1/docs/architecture.md

 We used Chakra UI as our frontend component library. 'npm run build' will build our frontend. 'npm run lint' will run linting.

-Deployment: Deployment is from the 'CI/CD' branch.
+Deployment: Deployment is from the 'CI/CD' branch, all pushes to this branch will be deployed to backend deployment and static frontend deployment.

 Structure:
 The app is structured to use a Router to navigate the different pages, which in turn use the different components.